-Based on first-hand experience and observation, while people can often start feeling significantly better as soon as a few weeks into their journey, I believe healing a leaky gut can take anywhere from 6 months to 2-10 years to heal from and resolve leaky gut health issues.
+Based on first-hand experience and observation, while people can often start feeling significantly better as soon as a few weeks into their journey, I find healing a leaky gut can usually take anywhere from 6 months to a few years or longer.

-As a next step on your journey, I invite you to join us in the next round of the Complete Gut Repair Roadmap group program if you’d like to crack your Gut Code™ and start healing yourself from the inside out!
+If you’d like some extra guidance and support on your journey, I invite you to join us in the next round of the Complete Gut Repair Roadmap group program where I’ll help you to crack your Gut Code™ and start healing from the inside out!